 These factors have to operate together in order to establish domicile, as such was stated in the case of Winans v AG, where it was provided that though the deceased had stayed in Britain all his life the court had established that he had not acquired a domicile of Britain since it was proved that he lacked intention due to his hatred of Britain and after examination in detail of his life.

-Also in the case of Jopp v Wood, where it was held that the deceased had not acquired a domicile of India even after living there for twenty-five years since he had the intention of one day to return to his land of birth.
-Hence the duration of the residence will not be an essential factor in establishing a domicile rather should be supported by the intention of the propositus.
+Also in the case of Jopp v Wood, where it was held that the deceased had not acquired a domicile in India even after living there for twenty-five years since he had the intention of one day returning to his land of birth.
+Hence the duration of the residence will not be an essential factor in establishing a domicile but rather should be supported by the intention of the propositus.

-Hence in most cases, the emphasis is upon the animus rather than the duration of residence.
+Hence in most cases, the emphasis is on the animus rather than the duration of residence.

 Thus even a short period can be sufficient if there exists an intention to reside.

 The fact that a brief residence may be sufficient to establish a new domicile is important if the domicile has to be established shortly after an individual has arrived in a new country in which he intends to live permanently.

 For example, in the case of White v Tennant, where a family was moving home.
 The man abandoned his home in State A and moved about half a mile to his new home in State B.

 Having put their belongings in the new house, the family returned to their old State as the new house was not ready to inhabit.
 When the man died during the night the court decided that he died domiciled in State B and not in State A since residence and intention were proven unequivocally.